aws-samples/amazon-dynamodb-labs/content/game-player-data/open-games/Step3.en.md

 Game: fe89e561-8a93-4e08-84d8-efa88bef383d   Map: Dirty Desert
 ```

 Additionally, using [PartiQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html), you can run SQL-compatible query language to retrieve items from the table and its indexes in DynamoDB.
-You can navigate to PartiQL editor under **Services**, **Database**, **DynamoDB** in the AWS console, and run a `Query` to receive a similar result.
+You can navigate to PartiQL editor in the left hand menu as shown below after navigating to the DynamoDB service under **Services**, **Database**, **DynamoDB** in the AWS console, and run a `Query` to receive a similar result.

 ![AWS Console DynamoDB PartiQL editor](/static/images/game-player-data/open-games/aws-console-menu-partiql-editor.png)

 In the query window, you can run the SQL query from below.
 You will see the same four open games for the Green Grasslands map as above: